 Both are commonly used to channel messages from dead people to living people.
 Ouija Boards summon the spirits of those with whom we want to communicate, typically someone who has taken out a perpetual lease on an apartment in the after-life.

-Interpreting the Constitution is often viewed as an exercise in trying to figure out what the founding fathers would say about an issue if they were alive today.
+Interpreting the Constitution is often viewed as an exercise in trying to figure out what the founding fathers would say about an issue if they were alive today (our founding mothers having long been muted by history).
 This judicial philosophy is called “originalism.”
 In Dobbs, Justice Alito assumed the mantle of an originalist when he wrote:

 The Court must not fall prey to such an unprincipled approach.
 Instead, guided by the history and tradition that map the essential components of our Nation’s concept of ordered liberty, we must ask what the Fourteenth Amendment means by the term “liberty.”